harryhow/Harry-s-DRE/README.md

         1. Not only moving real dice roll experience to the digital (virtual) world
         2. Create some imagination, e.g. not be able easily to experience in the physical (real) world
         3. Focus on creative & design process, technical architecture & integration, software management and quick prototype
-    2. Ideas
+    2. Idea/ concept
         1. Roll the objects from real scenes, e.g. car, bike, bench in the city
-        2. Dr. Stranger use gesture to rotate the object he pointed
+        2. Dr. Stranger uses gesture to rotate the object he pointed
+        3. Use gesture to generate dice and throw to roll
+        4. Use AR/MR would be cool
 3. Technical feasibility & quick research - **1 hr**
-    1. Principle: not reinventing wheel
+    1. Principle: not reinventing wheel, leverage existing resource as much as possible
+    2. Limitation: stricly time limit, need to jump on different projects at this moment
-    2. Use Unity’s physical engine (e.g. Rigidbody, gravity, collision, etc. )
+    2. Use Unity’s physical engine to make dice phsyics (e.g. Rigidbody, gravity, collision, etc.)
-    3. Use Unity’s ARFoundation to build for iOS target
+    3. Use Unity’s ARFoundation (ARKit) to build for iOS target with XCode toolchain
     4. Integrate ML to understanding daily objects

-4. Make a decision, prioritation & dev preparation - **1 hr**
+4. Make a decision, prioritation & preparation - **1 hr**
+    1. Prioritation task:
+    ``` demo creative process > user experience > material creation > calculation algorithm (points, swipe direction, physics..)  ```
     1. Setup Unity project and related packages, assets
         1. ARKit player, XCode tool chian setup
-        2.
+        2. iOS X device

 5. Design & Develop
     1. iteration & user test 1 (**2.5 hr**)
     * AR Dev in Unity